The Ultimate Buying Guide for Innerspring Mattresses

-If you're in the market for a new innerspring mattress, here's everything you need to know, from what's between the covers to how to assess quality to which type of sleepers it suits best.
+If you're in the market for a new innerspring bed, take a look at our comprehensive mattress guide.
+Find out what's between the covers and which type of sleepers it suits best.

 What is an innerspring mattress?